Peas in edible pods

 Is it Ok to just wash fresh peas in edible pods and freeze them or should they be blanched?
 Thanks, Doug

-Fairbanks North Star Borough Alaska food safety
+Fairbanks North Star Borough Alaska

 Blanching vegetables leads to longer, high quality storage in the freezer, including higher nutrient content.
 The following instructions are from So Easy to Preserve.